Constructors

 - String objects are exceptions

-to the rule of using the new operator or even constructors in general.
+to the rule of using the new operator.
 Either

 of the statements below can be used to declare a String object variable,